adamstallard/coinsensus/README.md

 ## Purpose

 Each instance of coinsensus is a fund that's managed by a voting group.
-The instance has its own token which entitles its holders to dividends from a vault of contributed tokens of other types.
+The instance has its own token which entitles its holders to receive dividends from a vault of contributed tokens of other types.
 The instance token is meant to circulate and have value from the anticipation of future dividends.

 ## Use Cases